mailsac/mailsac-examples/services/email_capture/email_capture.rst

 Email Capture
 =============

-Email Capture is the service that allows Mailsac to act as a fake SMTP server.
-Email messages sent using Email Capture will not be delivered to the :code:`To` recipients but instead will be available via the `Mailsac website`_ and `Mailsac API`_.
-Emails can be kept private by configuring the :ref:`sec_private_captured_email` option.
+Email Capture is a fake SMTP relay service you can send to, where Mailsac captures all the messages.

+Email messages sent using Email Capture will not be delivered to the :code:`To` recipients but instead will be available by looking up the :code:`To` recipient via the `Mailsac website`_ or `Mailsac API`_.

+By default, captured emails are public.
+To keep captured mail private, toggle the :ref:`sec_private_captured_email` option in your account settings.
+This will "star" captured messages.

 Sending Using Email Capture
 ---------------------------